sonatype-nexus-community/nexus-repository-conan/README.md

     mvn clean install

-If everything checks out, the bundle for R should be available in the `target` folder
+If everything checks out, the bundle for Conan should be available in the `target` folder

 ## Using Conan With Nexus Repository Manager 3